Jobs for people with epilepsy

 1. Most office jobs

-Working in an office environment can be an excellent option if you have epilepsy.
+Working in an office environment might be an option if you have epilepsy.
 Your workspace can be tailored to your personal needs, you don't necessarily need to be able to drive, and you may not need to speak directly with clients (so there’s less pressure if you’re having a difficult day).
 There’s a huge variety of office jobs for people with epilepsy, including things like:

 • Back-office administration